sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 ### Semi-conductors

-There is another type of material related to its classification according to the behavior of electric charges in it: the semi-conductors, these materials change its conductivity, that is the easiness which the elecytric charges move throught it, depending on certain conditios.... the most common example of this type of material is the Silicon.
+There is another type of material related to its classification according to the behavior of electric charges in it: the semi-conductors, these materials change its conductivity, that is the easiness which the elecytric charges move throught it, depending on certain conditions.... the most common example of this type of material is the Silicon.

-Electrostatics are govern by _**Coulomb's Law**_ that enunciates as folows:

 ## How things can get electrically charged